SalomePlatform/adao/doc/en/ref_algorithm_SamplingTest.rst

 state, of a general error function :math:`J` of type :math:`L^1`, :math:`L^2` or :math:`L^{\infty}`, with or without weights, and of the observation operator, for an priori given states sample.
-The default error function is the augmented weighted least squares function, classicaly used in data assimilation.
+The default error function is the augmented weighted least squares function, classically used in data assimilation.

 It is useful to test the sensitivity, of the error function :math:`J`, in particular, to the state :math:`\mathbf{x}` variations.
 When a state is not